24f2002843/test-extra-fields/README.md

-# Extra Fields Error Test
+# Static Single-Page Web App

 ## Overview
-This static single-page web app is designed to test the behavior of a form when extra fields are present in the submission process.
-It checks whether any errors occur due to the additional fields.
+This is a minimal static single-page web application designed to demonstrate the usage of JavaScript for testing extra fields in round 2 requests.

-## Features
+## Files Included
-- Basic form functionality with input validation.
-- Displays messages based on form submission.
+- `index.html`: The main HTML file that sets up the webpage.
+- `main.js`: The JavaScript file that implements the app’s functionality.
+- `style.css`: The CSS file for styling the webpage.
+- `service-worker.js`: A service worker file for caching and offline functionality.
+- `LICENSE`: The file containing the legal licensing information.

-## Usage
+## How to Run
+1. Clone the repository.
-1. Open `index.html` in a web browser.
+2. Open `index.html` in your web browser.
-2. Fill in the required input field and optionally the extra field.
-3. Click on Submit to see the result or any error messages.
+3. Ensure you have a local server if necessary to support service workers.

-## Development
+## Updates
-- The app is built using HTML, CSS, and JavaScript.
-- To modify the functionality, edit `main.js`.
+### Round 2
+In this round, additional fields were tested within the requesting functionality of the application.

 ## License
 This project is licensed under the MIT License.